redhat-developer/vscode-openshift-tools/doc/development.md

 Then after build is green squash commit while releasing your PR changes to the master branch.

-## Running tests on Windows fails with error `Uncaught TypeError: Cannot read property 'phase' of null`

-This is most likely related to run extension tests after installing extension from .vsix file.
-On Windows the fix is to clean up `%USER_PROFILE%\AppData\Roaming\Code\CachedData` folder.

 ## Local cluster started with minishift v1.29.0+ has no access to images from registry.redhat.io

 Before applying `xpaas` add-on run apply `redhat-registry-login` with this command